 Access Tokens or OAuth

-An Access Token is used to access your own workspace data via the API.
+An Access Token is used to access your own app data via the API.
 You should never give your Access Token to a 3rd party.
-If you're building an app that's destined to be used only by your own teams in your own workspaces then using your Access Token is generally sufficient.
+If you're building an app that's destined to be used only by your own teams in your own apps then using your Access Token is generally sufficient.

 However, if you plan to make your app publicly available on the Intercom App Store you'll need to set up OAuth.
 But don't worry, you can always decide to set up OAuth at a later date.
 For more information on authorization and setting up OAuth take a look at the guide here.